Azure-Samples/azure-search-openai-demo/.azdo/pipelines/readme.md

 ## 5. Variable Group Contents

-Create a variable group named 'OpenAISearch' with the values below, either manually or by customizing and running this command in the Azure Cloud Shell.
+Create a variable group named 'OpenAISearch-<env>', one for each environment that is being deployed, with the values below, either manually entering values or by customizing and running this command in the Azure Cloud Shell.

 `Note: After creation, make sure you mark the ClientSecret as a secret so it's not visible to others or in the pipeline logs.`